fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_geneve.html.markdown

 The following arguments are supported:

-* `name` - (Required) GENEVE device or interface name.
+* `name` - GENEVE device or interface name.
 Must be an unique interface name.
 * `interface` - (Required) Outgoing interface for GENEVE encapsulated traffic.
 * `vni` - (Required) GENEVE network ID.
 * `ip_version` - (Required) IP version to use for the GENEVE interface and so for communication over the GENEVE.
 IPv4 or IPv6 unicast.